calico-crusade/mangadex-sharp/README.md

 Note: Using a spoofed user-agent is not allowed and will result in being banned from using the API.
 There is no reason to spoof the user-agent, except for malicious purposes.

 ## Installation
-You can install the nuget package with Visual Studio.
+You can install the NuGet package with Visual Studio.
 It targets .net standard 2.1 to take advantage of most of the new features within C# and .net.

 ```
 PM> Install-Package MangaDexSharp